SkygearIO/skygear-Scaffolding-Android/README.md

   For other installation method, like homebrew.
 Please refer back to the installation document.

-7. Run a script to update your application settings:
+7. Run a script to update your application settings.
+For the first time, it may take some mintues to download the gradle wrapper:

-  `./gradlew updateAppSettings`
+  `./gradlew -q updateAppSettings`

+8. Build your project:

+  `./gradlew -q build`

-8. Open the project with Android Studio.
+9. Open the project with Android Studio.

 You can learn more about the Skygear Android SDK by going to https://docs.skygear.io/android/guide.